nadiarichards/nadiarichards/README.md

 ### A little about me
-🔭 I’m currently working on getting very comfortable with Cloud Technologies.
+🔭 I’m currently working on deploying my projects in the Cloud.

 🌱 I’m graduating very soon from an intensive Data Science Bootcamp at Columbia University!!!